Skip to Main Content

 • Unlike databases, basic search boxes usually work better than advanced search options

-• Try multiple individual searches with variations of your terms rather than creating one complex search
+• Try multiple individual searches with combinations of your key terms rather than creating one complex search

 • An algorithm underpins the search and usual database search syntax (e.g. OR) may behave unexpectedly